trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Executive Summary

-This project documents a network forensic investigation of the VIP Recovery malware traffic provided by Malware-Traffic-Analysis.net.
-Using Wireshark, the packet capture (PCAP) was analyzed to identify the compromised host, examine malicious network communications, extract indicators of compromise (IOCs), reconstruct the observed attack activity, and map relevant adversary behaviors to the MITRE ATT&CK framework.
-Background information from the case scenario was used to understand the initial infection vector, while the PCAP served as the primary source of forensic evidence throughout the investigation.
+This project documents a network forensic investigation of the VIP Recovery malware-related packet capture (PCAP) provided by Malware-Traffic-Analysis.net.
+Using Wireshark, the PCAP was analyzed to identify the compromised workstation, examine malicious DNS, HTTP, TLS, and SMTP communications, extract indicators of compromise (IOCs), reconstruct the malware's observed communication sequence, and map adversary behavior to the MITRE ATT&CK framework.

 ## Background

-The Malware-Traffic-Analysis.net case scenario describes a malware infection that began with a phishing email containing a malicious ZIP archive.
-After the archive was extracted, a Visual Basic Script (VBS) file executed and initiated the infection.
-The resulting network activity was captured in a packet capture (PCAP), which served as the evidence analyzed during this investigation.
+The Malware-Traffic-Analysis.net case scenario describes a malware infection that originated from a phishing email containing a malicious ZIP archive.
+After the archive was extracted, a Visual Basic Script (VBS) executed and initiated the infection.
+The resulting malicious network activity was captured in a packet capture (PCAP), which served as the primary source of forensic evidence for this investigation.

-While the initial infection vector was provided by the case scenario, all network findings, indicators of compromise, and traffic analysis presented in this report were derived from my own examination of the PCAP using Wireshark.
+The case scenario provided context regarding the initial infection vector; however, all findings, indicators of compromise (IOCs), and conclusions documented in this report were independently derived through forensic analysis of the PCAP using Wireshark.

 ---
 ## Objectives